cjohansen/imagine/Readme.md

 Returns a map with information about the image URL.
 The map contains the following keys:

-- `:transformation` - The name of the transformation config to apply
+- `:transform` - The name of the transformation config to apply
 - `:filename` - The image filename
 - `:ext` - The extension
 - `:url` - The input URL path